 - International and Global Dimension: sports and music events, campaigns and good causes, environmental issues, being “green”

 AQA AS and A Level German/French /Spanish

-At AS and A Level you will further develop your linguistic skills alongside your understanding of the culture and society of the countries where German/ French/ Spanish is spoken.
-You will study a range of different topics based on social and technological change.
-For example, at AS Level you will explore the changing state of the family, aspects of youth culture, including fashion, music and television.
-At A Level you will go on to look at integration, immigration and racism.
-You will also focus on the digital world, and highlights of German/ French/Spanish speaking artistic culture, including art and architecture.
-You will look at festivals and traditions.
-At A Level you will discuss the European Union and Politics and Youth.
-You will also explore the influence of the past on present day German/ French/ Spanish speaking countries, and the issues and influences that have shaped them.
-At AS Level you will study a film.
-At A Level you will also study a book, and you will be able to carry out independent research on an area of your choice.
+At AS and A Level students will further develop their linguistic skills alongside their understanding of the culture and society of the countries where German/ French/ Spanish is spoken.
+Pupils will study a range of different topics based on social and technological change.
+For example, at AS Level they will explore the changing state of the family, aspects of youth culture, including fashion, music and television.
+At A Level they will go on to look at integration, immigration and racism.
+They will also focus on the digital world, and highlights of German/ French/Spanish speaking artistic culture, including art and architecture.
+They will look at festivals and traditions.
+At A Level pupils will discuss the European Union and Politics and Youth.
+They will also explore the influence of the past on present day German/ French/ Spanish speaking countries, and the issues and influences that have shaped them.
+At AS Level they will study a film.
+At A Level they will also study a book, and they will be able to carry out independent research on an area of their choice.

-The department runs a broad range of educational visits for all year groups.
-Pupils can go on a four day residential visit to Berlin, or can stay in a chateau just outside Paris.
-We have also run successful four day trips to Barcelona.
-Underpinning all of our trips is the aim that our pupils experience the culture and history of these vibrant cities, and use their language in a real context.
+The department runs a range of educational visits.
+Pupils are offered the opportunity to go on a four day residential visit to the Rhineland in Germany, Normandy in France or Murcia in Spain.
+Underpinning all of our trips is the aim that our pupils experience the culture and history of these fabulous European countries, and use their language in a real context.

 People with language skills are highly thought of in the modern world.
 They stand out as talented and successful people, excellent communicators, with broad and exciting horizons!
 Taking a formal qualification in German/French/Spanish will mean that you will:

 Be able to study German/French/Spanish at A Level in the sixth form, and to degree level at university, if you study A Level